Modern Professionals Sparked Unlimited Upside for the Travel Industry

 The answer lies in product offerings focused on bridging this lifestyle’s “achievability gap,” the ability to make flexible work and living arrangements achievable for all.

-Solutions should be oriented at the key opportunities:
+Solutions should be oriented at these key opportunities:

 - Affordability: Business models making flexible living arrangements more affordable will unlock opportunities for countless sub-cohorts of the Modern Professional.